pschool-in/curriculum/content/grammar/pronoun/pronoun-match.md

 Which, is the song you like?
-What, is this flavour called?
+What, is this flavor called?
 Whose is, this trophy?
 What is, your score?
 Whose are, these folders?